joswayski/joswayski-snhu-capstone.github.io/README.md

 1. By having public issues on GitHub for everyone to see, comment, edit and collaborate on, adding `main` branch protection rules to ensure that all changes are reviewed as part of a team, and creating separate environments specifically for `staging` that require a manual approval to push to `production`, I employed strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science.

-2. By adding type safety to entities as well as JSDoc comments which allow developers to see the inputs and outputs of a function right in their code editor, and creating publicly available issues on GitHub with outlined steps on what will it will take to accomplish each task, I dDesigned, developed, and DeliverED professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.
+2. By adding type safety to entities as well as JSDoc comments which allow developers to see the inputs and outputs of a function right in their code editor, and creating publicly available issues on GitHub with outlined steps on what will it will take to accomplish each task, I designed, developed, and delivered professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.

-Course Outcome 3: You DesignED and EvaluateED computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices by completing the following enhancements\***\*\_\*\***
+3. By migrating the stages to use a doubly linked list to maintain their order in the parent entity allowing for an unlimited number of stages to be created per opening and creating a sorting algorithm to traverse doubly linked lists and sort them in a reasonable time and improved time complexity, I designed and evaluated computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices.

-- Doubly Linked List
-- Sorting
-- hash map

-Course Outcome 4: You DemonstrateD an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals by completing the following enhancements\***\*\_\*\***
+4. By implementing an automated continuous delivery pipeline which deploys changes to a live environment to get rapid feedback, I demonstrated an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.

-- CI/CD, shipping fast!

-Course Outcome 5: You DevelopED a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources by completing the following enhancements\***\*\_\*\***
+5. By forcing database queries to use a tenant ID, locking connections to the database to come from a specific set of IP ranges, and storing secrets outside of the codebase, I developed a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources.

-- Tenant ID, IP locking to database, secrets outside of code base

 ## --